Jesus Christ Superstar musical

 Advertising

-Time really flies by, and it’s crazy that it’s officially July.
-Temperatures have really been picking up, and while the bravest of us (and those with super strong sunscreen) are happy to sweat it out on Hong Kong’s best hiking trails, there’s still plenty to do, see, and eat for the more air conditioning-inclined.
+Time really flies by, and it’s pretty crazy that it’s officially July.
+Temperatures and prolonged bouts of bad weather (always over the weekends!) have really been testing us, and while the bravest of us who own super strong sunscreen are happy to sweat it out on Hong Kong’s best hiking trails, there’s still plenty to do, see, and eat for the more air conditioning-inclined.
 Read on to see what the city has in store for us this month.

 RECOMMENDED: Make sure you check out our definitive list of the most 65 incredible things to do in Hong Kong!